The engine that powers sustainable organisations

 The SASB standards approaches sustainability through an accounting lens, so all financial metrics should correspond to those in the financial statements.
 Part of the data collection process should, as first steps, consist of selecting and standardising units of measure, explaining uncertainty and estimates used, as well as defining the reporting period and entity.
 At the beginning of the reporting process, take stock of the accounting and activity metrics recommended by the standards, including normalised data.

 At this stage, you may find external consultants helpful to maintain control of the data collection and reporting process.
-The metrics and technical protocols of the standards can be a sprawling effort especially when the material topics add up, and this is where data automation and reporting technology can come in handy.
+The metrics and technical protocols of the standards can be a sprawling effort especially when the material topics add up.
+This is where data automation and reporting technology can come in handy.
 The SASB standards are compatible with other recognised reporting frameworks such as the Global Reporting Initiative (GRI) Standards, which is commonly combined together in reporting approaches.

-In line with the growing practice of digital reporting and data accessibility, SASB has developed an XBRL taxonomy that can be freely downloaded as a supplemental guide.
+In line with the growing practice of digital reporting, SASB has developed an XBRL taxonomy that functions as a supplemental guide.
+This guide can be freely downloaded.
 This will be useful to companies that are subject to EU legislation on tagging requirements, such as that required by the most recent changes to CSRD.